How to Lead Effective Hybrid Nonprofit Board Meetings

 While it is always important to take a thoughtful approach in preparing a board meeting agenda, it is even more so when leading a hybrid meeting.
 Give yourself and your team grace in understanding that you may not be able to get through the same volume of items in a hybrid meeting as you do in person—and that’s ok!

 It is far more important for the board’s time together to be engaging, productive, and impactful rather than comprehensive.
-When creating an agenda, remember that offering onramps for engagement and discussion is important for all board members, regardless of how they are joining the meeting.
+When creating an agenda, remember that offering onramps for engagement and discussion are important for all board members, regardless of how they are joining the meeting.

 More so, you should consider assigning roles to board members such as facilitator, chat moderator, or engagement monitor, or even securing an external facilitator who is comfortable with the hybrid environment.